web333wiki/web3-wiki/cards/Subscan.md

 - **Block Exploration:** Detailed views of individual blocks, including their contents, extrinsic, events, and parent hash.
 - **Transaction (Extrinsic) Exploration:** In-depth information about specific transactions (or extrinsics in Substrate terminology), including sender, receiver, value, status, and associated events.
 - **Address Tracking:** Ability to view balances, transaction history, and related on-chain activities for any given address.
-- **[[Smart Contract]] Interaction:** For supported EVM chains, users can view contract details, read contract state, and sometimes interact with contract functions.
+- **[[Smart contract]] Interaction:** For supported EVM chains, users can view contract details, read contract state, and sometimes interact with contract functions.
 - **Network Analytics:** Provides statistics and charts on network activity, such as transaction volume, active accounts, and staking information.
 - **Cross-Network Support:** Seamlessly switch between different supported blockchains from a unified interface.
 - **API Services:** Offers APIs for developers to integrate Subscan's data into their own applications and services.